Services / Emergency Light Testing

 Frequently asked questions

-How often should emergency lighting be tested?
+How often should emergency lighting be tested in the UK?

-How much does emergency light testing cost?
+How much does emergency light testing cost in the UK?

 Is emergency light testing a legal requirement?

-What is a three-hour duration test?
+What is the three-hour duration test?

 Can I do my own monthly function tests?